© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gaer Fach Defended Enclosure is a scheduled monument protected by Cadw under reference CD273.
 View the official record →

-Gaer Fach Defended Enclosure is a prehistoric hillforts or defended settlement located in Ceredigion, Wales, designated as a Scheduled Ancient Monument.
+Gaer Fach Defended Enclosure is a prehistoric defended settlement located in Ceredigion, Wales, and is scheduled as an ancient monument under Cadw's protection.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD273.

 Gaer Fach Defended Enclosure dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gaer Fach Defended Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD273.